Learn more about investing in west london property

 - The US embassy opened its new building in Nine Elms near Vauxhall in early 2018

-- The Dutch embassy has announced it's following suit, which will bring more embassy staff to the rental market
+- The Dutch embassy has announced that it's following suit, which will bring more embassy staff to the rental market

 - Apple plans to move 1,400 staff from eight different offices across London to their new headquarters at Battersea Power Station in 2021